 Eat and Drink 'Breakfastarians' are influencing restaurant menus across America Breakfast is everywhere, all the time!
 Photo Credit: FLICKR/vauvau By REUTERS August 5, 2015 3:55 PM Print Share fbShare Tweet Email Call it the rise of the "Breakfastarians" - the dining tribe that craves breakfast food morning, noon and night.
 Sales of morning standards such as coffee, pancakes and doughnuts are feeding U.S. restaurant traffic growth, outpacing lunch and dinner items.
 The trend is driven by an improving U.S. job market, with more Americans on the go in the morning and willing to spend on meals outside the home.
 It has prompted companies from fast-food leader McDonald's Corp to North Carolina-based buffet chain Golden Corral to experiment with all-day breakfast.
 They are joining chains like Denny's Corp, IHOP, Jack in the Box and Sonic Corp, which for years have offered breakfast anytime.
 Taco Bell took the morning plunge about a year ago and breakfast now accounts for 7 percent of sales.
 Dunkin' Donuts sells breakfast sandwiches all day and says they are a growth driver.
 "When people work, they eat out more often.
 Fast-food chains are the first to benefit because (people entering or returning to the workforce) are going to go for the more affordable stuff," said Malcolm Knapp, whose Knapp-Track service keeps tabs on restaurant sales and guest counts.
 "It's hard to screw up breakfast ... everything goes well with bacon," he added.
 Breakfast visits were up 4 percent for the year ended May 2015, largely due to gains at fast-food chains, while lunch and dinner visits were flat, according to research firm NPD Group.
 There is no official tally of how many Americans consider themselves Breakfastarians, a term that popped up on the Internet a few years ago and was embraced by IHOP ads.
 A 2014 survey by the National Restaurant Association showed 72 percent of U.S. adults wished restaurants would offer breakfast items all day.
 The trend has been on the rise since 2011, and has been a bright spot for big national chains.
 McDonald's, Starbucks Corp, and Panera Bread Co recently highlighted the strength of breakfast sales in their quarterly reports.
 When a company's breakfast business gets to scale, it can be very profitable, said Sanford Bernstein analyst Sara Senatore.
 She estimates that breakfast accounts for about 25 percent of McDonald's sales and roughly 40 percent of profit in the United States.
 Still, not every chain will win at breakfast.
 "Consumers are generally reluctant to make changes to their morning routine," Senatore said.
 Beyond that, egg prices have soared since a U.S. bird flu outbreak forced producers to cull millions of chickens.
 Starbucks said it got a sales bump from its bakery expansion, new drinks like the "flat white," an Australian import made with whole milk and more concentrated espresso.
 Panera's breakfast business grew faster than lunch and dinner during the latest quarter, but breakfast sales came with a lower margin.
 McDonald's, which dominates the fast-food breakfast category and is working to end a U.S. sales slump that has persisted for more than a year, said its breakfast business has proven resilient to the industry's intense competition.
 Chief Executive Steve Easterbrook expects McDonald's third-quarter global sales at established restaurants to grow, but warned that all-day breakfast is no silver bullet.
 Some franchisees are concerned over the additional cost of serving breakfast all day, while others worry it could dent sales if diners opt for lower-priced Egg McMuffins over higher-priced burgers.
 Elsewhere, privately held Golden Corral is considering extending or making permanent its traffic-boosting summer "Breakfast for Lunch and Dinner" promotion.
 Denny's, whose breakfasts are legend with the late-night party crowd, is in turnaround mode and has seen its traffic rise for the last three quarters.
 Pancake chain IHOP, which has been in the business of all-day breakfast for more than 57 years, in May took direct aim at the movement, launching an ad campaign "celebrating" Breakfastarians.
 By REUTERS Share on Facebook Share on Twitter More on this topic Forget cereal, it's all about pasta for breakfast Skip the granola and go straight to spaghetti with NYC's best breakfast pastas.
 Stuff your mouth with a doughnut sandwichIf you haven't had a meat-filled doughnut this summer, you're doing it wrong.
 Acai bowls, smoothies and cocktails to try nowThis summer, check out NYC spots serving this superfood.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.